nickcoleman/hook-use-combined-reducers/README.md

 An example is shown below -- but, it's same as if you'd used a single useReducer to generate state and dispatch.

-You can also pass state and dispatch down via props.
+As an alternative, you can also pass state and dispatch down via props.

 ---

-### 1. Setup Context
+### 1. Setup Context Example

 In `src/context.js`